This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 We love making soup year round but especially when the colder weather hits.
 We love this 7 Can Taco Soup Recipe as the ingredients are simple and no preparation is needed.

 This taco soup is going to be easiest soups you make.
 It requires a few cans of beans and even canned chicken.
 I had never used canned chicken before in a soup recipe, but it was so delicious.
-This easy soup recipe that is perfect to feed a crowd.
+This easy soup recipe that is perfect to feed a crowd and when you are looking for comfort food on a budget.
 You may also love this Chili’s Chicken Enchilada Soup Recipe.

 What is 7 Can Taco Soup?